Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Measurement Models

 As noted in \cref{sec:conventional-analyses}, FI computations require the distribution of $X_i$ to be explicit.
-We now review some results from~\cite{PengMBG:21,AgarwalPG:23} for the Poisson case while highlighting extensions and distinctions for non-Poisson cases.
+We now review some results from~\cite{PengMBG:21,AgarwalPG:23} for the Poisson case while highlighting a useful intermediate result that applies without regard to the $X_i$ distribution.

-The estimators presented in \cref{sec:TRM-estimators} have $\{\Xtilde_1,\Xtilde_2,\ldots,\Xtilde_{\Mtilde}\}$ available but only use their sum $Y$.
-In the Poisson case, this simplification is related to the efficiency of the sample mean estimator and is explicitly justified in the derivation of the MLE\@.
-In \cref{sec:truncated-mix}, we will see that this does not carry over to Poisson mixtures.

 The normalized FI about $\eta$ in the TRM \eqref{eq:TRM} was first derived in~\cite{PengMBG:21}: